descope/descopecli/README.md

 # Descope CLI

-The `descopecli` tool provides a convenient way to perform common tasks on your Descope project.
+The `descope` command line tool provides a convenient way to perform common tasks on your Descope project.

 ## Getting Started

 ### Requirements

-- The Descope project's `Project ID` is required by `descopecli` to know which project to work with.
+- The Descope project's `Project ID` is required by `descope` to know which project to work with.
 You can find it in the [project page](https://app.descope.com/settings/project) in the Descope console.
 - You'll also need a valid Descope management key for the above project.
 You can create